oracle-livelabs/oic/oic-gen3/cookbooks/hcm-cloud/atomfeeds/create-flow/atomfeeds.md

     ![fittopage](../images/fittopage.png)

-## Take 8: Define the IF conditional flow
+## Task 8: Define the IF conditional flow
 1. Select Undefined, click on **...** and click on **Edit**, The Expression Builder appears.
 2. Define an expression to check if the ATOM feed contains any new hires:
     - In the Expression Name field, enter **no new hires**.
     - In the Source section, select $countOfNewHires.
         The $countOfNewHires variable appears in the first part of the expression, and a green check mark appears next to the variable
     - In the New Condition box, enter ***0.0*** in the field after the equal operator.
-3. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappers
+3. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappears
     ![nonew-hires](../images/nonew-hires.png)
 4. Click **Actions** icon and from the **End** section, drag ***Stop*** to the Integration canvas and place it after the **IF no new hires** activity.
     This lets the integration complete if there aren't any new hires.

-## Take 9: Define the Otherwise Flow
+## Task 9: Define the Otherwise Flow
 1. Click **Actions** icon and from the **Actions** section, drag ***Assign*** to the Integration canvas and place it after the **Otherwise** activity.
     The Create Action dialog appears.
     This assign activity creates a temporary variable to store the file reference of a stage file activity.
 2. In the **Name** field, enter ***StageFileRef***, Click on **+** icon, Select **String**, In the **Variable** field, enter ***tempStageFileRef***, In the **Value** field(click on **switch to developer view** icon if, required), enter expression as ***""***
-3. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappers
+3. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappears

-## Take 10: Process the Records
+## Task 10: Process the Records
 Let's iterate over the new hires that you got from the ATOM feed in a JSON file, and retrieve the record for each new hire using the HCM Cloud REST service.
 1. Click **Actions** icon and from the **Logic** section, drag ***For Each*** to the Integration canvas and place it after the **StageFileRef** activity
     The Create Action dialog appears.
 2. In the **Name** field, enter ***ForEachEntry***
 3. From **Sources** section, Expand **$getNewHireATOMFeed**, expand **EmployeeNewHireFeedResponse** and Select **EmployeeNewHireFeed_Update**, drag and drop on **Repeating Element** section
 4. Enter ***CurEntry*** as a **Current element name**
-4. Click on Apply, Click ***Save*** to apply changes and click on main canvas so that child window disappers
+5. Click ***Save*** to apply changes and click on main canvas so that child window disappears
     ![foreach](../images/foreach.png)

-## Take 11: Write New Records to Stage
+## Task 11: Write New Records to Stage
 Let's write each new record to a stage file.
 1. [Download the newEmployeeFile.csv](https://objectstorage.us-ashburn-1.oraclecloud.com/p/yjZGTqJrT6oFrcwctmagBUyk8NtlbVxvhq8Fpo-f0OlVL24IgrT-_AXF-SS8E7Vo/n/c4u04/b/livelabsfiles/o/oic-library/newEmployeeFile.csv)
 2. Click the ***+*** sign which is inside the for loop.